 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-These are not long term food items.
+These are not long-term food items.
 The website recommends you use them up after a year or so.
-The best way to do this is have a “emergency preparedness food day”.
+The best way to do this is to have an “emergency preparedness food day”.
 Have your family round up and consume the kits that are close to expiring.

-Although if you have read the Busting the Canned Food Expiration Date MYTH article, you may be more inclined to wait about 2 years until considering using the kits up.
+Although if you have read up on busting the canned food expiration myth, you may be more inclined to wait about 2 years until considering using the kits up.

 Bonus: Root Cellar That Can Be Used as a Bunker